 1030 – 1300 (feel free to spend some time after the event at Langaford to chat and eat sandwiches.)

-Voluntary donations
+Voluntary donations welcome

 Teas and coffees available